-As Approved at the Inaugural Annual Meeting
+First Approved at the Inaugural Annual Meeting, March 20, 1999

-The principal purpose of this Association is:
+The principal purposes of this Association are:

-- to advance the interests and promote the welfare of the School of Law and its alumni;
+- To advance the interests and promote the welfare of the School of Law and its alumni.

-- to inform alumni of the progress, achievements and needs of the School of Law and provide opportunities for alumni to contribute to its welfar;
+- To inform alumni of the School of Law's progress, achievements, and needs and provide opportunities for alumni to contribute to its welfare.

-- to promote and develop goodwill and fellowship with, and among, the alumni;
+- To promote and develop goodwill and fellowship with and among the alumni.

-- to promote and develop goodwill and fellowship with, and among, the general community;
+- To promote and develop goodwill and fellowship with and among the general community.

 Section 1.
 There shall be two classes of members of this Association.
 The first class of members shall be known as regular members with full voting rights, and the second class of members shall be known as honorary members who shall have no voting privilege.